zenstackhq/zenstack/docs/modeling-your-app.md

 }
 ```

-Check [here TBD](zmodel-references#Relations) for more details about defining relations.
+Check [here](zmodel-relation.md) for more details about defining relations.

 ## Adding access policies